 As for blade thickness, Midgrade and Ultraedge Midgrade blades are for light fights and Heavygrade and Ultraedge Heavygrade are more resilient for intense combat.

 For the clear frosted option, V4 Infinity Edge Blade is the way to go.
-They claim that these blades have resolved the issue of lighting problems such as dead spots and the problem of tip adhesion.
+They claim that these blades have resolved the issue of lighting problems and the problem of tip adhesion.

 V4 Infinity Edge Day Blade is the colored version and they suggest this for day time use or for well-lit places.
 It comes with the same details of the clear version but with an additional feature of the internal diffusion wrap for better illumination and color mixing.